Komatsu LAV

 The Komatsu light armored vehicle (Japanese: 軽装甲機動車; (kei-sōkō-kidōsha) is a Japanese military vehicle first produced in 2002.
 Currently used exclusively by the Japan Self-Defense Force (JSDF), it has seen use in the Iraq War.
 It is built by Komatsu Limited.
 Defense Systems Division in Komatsu, Ishikawa, Japan.
-Komatsu's factory designator for the vehicle is KU50W.
+Komatsu's factory designation for the vehicle is KU50W.

-The exterior resembles the Panhard VBL, used by the French army, but the LAV has 4 doors and a large cabin for carrying soldiers.
+The exterior resembles the Panhard VBL used by the French army, but the LAV has 4 doors and a large cabin for carrying soldiers.
 The LAV can also be transported by air in vehicles like the CH-47J and the C-130H.

 History

-The Komatsu LAV was developed in 1997 to meet a JGSDF need for an armored wheeled vehicle that could provide armored protection since their Toyota High Mobility Vehicles and Mitsubishi Type 73 Light Trucks were not adequate to provide protection from small arms fire.
+The Komatsu LAV was developed in 1997 to meet a JGSDF need for an armored wheeled vehicle that could provide armored protection since their Toyota High Mobility Vehicles and Mitsubishi Type 73 light trucks were not adequate to provide protection from small arms fire.
 They were initially created with the concept of a potential Soviet invasion during the Cold War before they were relegated to anti-terrorist/invasion operations.

 It had made its first appearance in Kuwait when JGSDF units had deployed the Komatsu LAV prior to humanitarian operations in Samawah, a city in Iraq, 280 km (174 mi) southeast of Baghdad.
 An initial 400 LAVs were brought into JGSDF service in March 2005.
 JASDF base security units are also equipped with the LAV as a main vehicle for patrols.

-In February 2019, Komatsu announced it will no longer develop new models of the LAV, citing high cost in developing a new model and low profit return.
+In February 2019, Komatsu formally announced it will no longer develop new models of the LAV, citing high cost in developing a new model and low profit return when production was first halted in 2017.
+They would only continue production for NBC recon vehicles.